k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 * Check the checkbox next to the **asterisk** in the **DB object** to generate the following SQL syntax: <pre><code> Select [Table Name.] * from [Table Name]; </code></pre>

 ![image](images/12_3_2%20Table%20Name.png)
-Note: Explicitly specifying the **[Table Name.]** before * can be useful in JOIN statements to avoid ambiguity.
+> Note: As you can see in the above image, the **[Table Name.]** before * is explicitly specified, which can be useful in JOIN statements to avoid ambiguity.
 However, it is not required in most cases unless dealing with multiple tables with overlapping column names.

 * Right-click on the **DB object** > **Check All** to check all column checkboxes in the table and add them to the SELECT statement.